-INTERACTION DESIGN 200 - TERM NAMES
+INTER INTERACTION DESIGN 200 - TERM NAMES

 Term 1 Responsive Digital Branding

 Term 2 Interactive Data Visualisation

 Term 3 Mobile Application Design

 Term 4 Experimental Interface Design

-On a second year level, Interaction Design builds on the fundamental digital design skills developed in first year and deepens student knowledge on a conceptual and methodological level.
-The course places a heavier focus on researching, conceptualising, planning and executing projects based on a variety of digital platforms and mediums.
+On a second year level, Interaction Design 200 builds on the fundamental digital design skills developed in first year and deepens student knowledge on both a conceptual and methodological level.
+The course places a substantial focus on conducting research, generating insights and conceptual exploration.
 Throughout the year, students are practically guided to plan, create and execute engaging and compelling information systems and digital experiences through the application of the latest research techniques and practical technologies.
-The course features a strong emphasis on the principles of user-centered and goal-directed design.